 You’ve explored Imperial cities, camped in the Sahara and walked through some of the most spectacular landscapes in Morocco; but, after breakfast, we transfer (two hours) to Marrakech, where our adventure ends at the airport.

-Alternatively, if you’d like to extend your adventure, perhaps in the relaxed seaside cities of Essaouira or Agadir, speak to your sales representative to discuss our large range of extension options.
+Alternatively, if you’d like to extend your adventure, perhaps in Marrakech or the relaxed seaside cities of Essaouira or Agadir, speak to your sales representative to discuss our large range of extension options.